ethereum/ethereum-org-website/src/content/glossary/index.md

 ## S {#section-s}

-### Satoshi Nakamoto {#satoshi-nakamoto}

-The name used by the person or people who designed Bitcoin, created its original reference implementation, and were the first to solve the double-spend problem for digital currency.
-Their real identity remains unknown.

 ### Serenity {#serenity}

 The fourth and final development stage of Ethereum.
 Serenity does not yet have a planned release date.